pavitranew/session-7-rest-ang/README.md

 console.log('Server running at http://localhost:3001/');
 ```

-##API Routes

-###GET

 app.get is our test route to make sure everything is running correctly.

 The URL path is the root of the site, the handling method is an anonymous function, and the response is plain text.

 Run the app using `npm run start`.

 Make a change to res.send in app.js to check that the server restarts.

-Refresh the browser and note the res (response) object being dumped into the console.

 (Keep an eye on the nodemon process during this exercise to see if it is hanging.)

+##API Routes

-###Other Routes and Modules
+###API Routes

-Predefined URL paths your API responds to.
-Think of each Route as listening to three parts:

-* A specific HTTP Action (get, post...)
-* A specific URL path (/api/piates...)
-* A handler method (findAll)
+An api route is a predefined URL path that our API responds to.

 Add routes.js to `/my_modules/pirate.routes.js`.
-(Note: many people use src as the name of the folder instead of my_modules by convention.)

 ```js
 var pirates = require('pirate.controllers');